-Notice of EligibilityFamily Medical Leave Rights & Responsibilities
+Notice of Eligibility Family Medical Leave Rights & Responsibilities

-Part A - NOTICE OF ELIGIBILITY (Entire form completed by Employer) TO: Employee FROM: DATE: Employer Representative On, you informed your employer that you needed a leave of with a projected return-to-work date of the birth of a child, or placement of a child with you for adoption or foster care; your own serious health condition; you to care for your spouse; child; parent due to his/her serious h a qualifying exigency arising out of the fact that your spouse; son or on active duty or call to active duty status in support of a contingency ope eration as a member of the National Guard or Reserves. you to provide care as a spouse; son or daughter; parent;next of kin of a covered service member with a serious injury or illness.
-This Notice is to inform you that you: Are eligible for FMLA leave (See Part B below for Rights and Responsib vilities) Are not eligible for FMLA leave, because: , (only one reason need be checked, although you may not be eligible for other reason ns) You have not met the FMLA's 12-month length of service requiren of requested leave, you will have worked approximately months to You have not met the FMLA's 1 ,250-hours-worked requirement. • You do not work and/or report to a site with 50 or more employees s within 75-miles.
-PART B-NOTICE OF RIGHTS AND RESPONSIBILITIES FOR TAKIN NG FMLA LEAVE As explained in Part A, you meet the eligibility requirements for taking FML leave available in the applicable 12-month period.
-However, in order for us to absence qualifies as FMLA leave, you must return the following (15 days from this notice) to determine whether your g information to us by If sufficient information is not provided in a timely manner, your leave may be e denied.
-Sufficient certification to support your request for FMLA leave.
-A certific cation form that sets forth the information necessary to support your request is is not enclosed.
-Sufficient documentation to establish the required relationship between yo ou and your family member.
-Other information needed: No additional information is requested
+Part A - NOTICE OF ELIGIBILITY (Entire form completed by Employer) (Entire form completed by Employer) TO: Employee FROM: DATE: FROM: DATE: Employer Representative On, you informed your employer that you needed a leave of absence beginning on with a projected return-to-work date of, for the following reason: the birth of a child, or placement of a child with you for adoption or foster care; your own serious health condition; you to care for your spouse; child; parent due to his/her serious health condition. a qualifying exigency arising out of the fact that your spouse; son or daughter; parent is on active duty or call to active duty status in support of a contingency operation as a member of the National Guard or Reserves. you to provide care as aspouse;son or daughter;parent;next of kin of a covered service member with a serious injury or illness.
+This Notice is to inform you that you: Are eligible for FMLA leave (See Part B below for Rights and Responsibilities) Are not eligible for FMLA leave, because: (only one reason need be checked, although you may not be eligible for other reasons) You have not met the FMLA's l2-month length of service requirement.
+As of the first date of requested leave, you will have worked approximately months towards this requirement.
+You have not met the FMLA's 1,250-hours-worked requirement.
+You do not work and/or report to a site with 50 or more employees within 75-miles.
+PART B-NOTICE OF RIGHTS AND RESPONSIBILITIES FOR TAKING FMLA LEAVE As explained in Part A, you meet the eligibility requirements for taking FMLA leave and still have FMLA leave available in the applicable 12-month period.
+However, in order for us to determine whether your

+If sufficient information is not provided in a timely manner, your leave may be denied.

+\\\\\ Sufficient certification to support your request for FMLA leave.
+A certification form that sets forth the information necessary to support your request \\\\\ is \\\\ is not enclosed.

+\\\\\ Sufficient documentation to establish the required relationship between you and your family member.